Courtney Eaton

-Courtney Eaton (born 6 January 1996) is an Australian actress.
-She is known for her supporting roles as Ava in the 2019 film Line of Duty, Cheedo the Fragile in the 2015 film Mad Max: Fury Road, and as Zaya in the 2016 film Gods of Egypt.
+Courtney Jane Eaton (born 6 January 1996) is an Australian actress.
+She began her career as a model before making her acting debut in the post-apocalyptic action film Mad Max: Fury Road (2015).
+Eaton subsequently starred in the fantasy action film Gods of Egypt (2016).
+Since 2021, she has appeared in the Showtime thriller drama series Yellowjackets as young Lottie Matthews.
+She also starred in Parachute (2023).

 Early life

 Eaton was born on 6 January 1996 in Bunbury, Western Australia.
-Her father, Stephen Eaton, is of English descent, and her mother is of Chinese, Cook Island and Māori descent.
-She has a younger brother.

-Eaton studied at Bunbury Cathedral Grammar School.
+Her father, Stephen Eaton, is a European-Australian IT consultant, while her mother is a New Zealander of Chinese, Cook Island and Māori descent.
+Eaton has a younger brother.
+She attended Bunbury Cathedral Grammar School.

 Career

-Eaton was spotted by Christine Fox, head of Vivien's Models, in a fashion graduation at age eleven.
-Fox signed up Eaton and prepared her to model at age sixteen.
-Eaton took part in an acting workshop with Myles Pollard as part of her modelling development, and auditioned in Sydney for Mad Max: Fury Road (2015).
-She landed a part and co-starred in the series as Cheedo the Fragile, one of the five wives of Immortan Joe in the film.
+Eaton was spotted by Christine Fox, head of Vivien's Models, in a fashion graduation at the age of 11.
+Fox signed up Eaton and prepared her to model at the age of 16.
+Eaton took part in an acting workshop with Myles Pollard as part of her modelling development and auditioned in Sydney for Mad Max: Fury Road (2015).
+She landed a part and co-starred in the film as Cheedo the Fragile, one of the five wives of Immortan Joe in the film.
 Of her part, Eaton said that Fragile is "the youngest of the [five] wives."

 In December 2013, Eaton was cast in the fantasy action film Gods of Egypt (2016), as Zaya, a slave girl and love interest of one of the main characters (Brenton Thwaites), appearing alongside Gerard Butler and Nikolaj Coster-Waldau, under Alex Proyas' direction.
 In May 2016, it was announced that Eaton would be starring alongside Ross Lynch in the fantasy-comedy film Status Update.
-She starred alongside Aaron Eckhart in the action thriller Line of Duty which was released in 2019.
-In December 2019, Eaton was cast in a recurring role as Lottie in the TV series Yellowjackets.
-She had originally auditioned for the role of Shauna.
-For the upcoming second season of the show, Eaton has been made a series regular.
+She starred alongside Aaron Eckhart in the action thriller Line of Duty, which was released in 2019.
+In December 2019, Eaton was cast in a recurring role as teenage Lottie in the American thriller drama television series Yellowjackets.
+She had originally auditioned for the role of Shauna, which went to Sophie Nélisse.
+For the second season of the show, Eaton has been made a series regular.
+In 2024, Eaton starred alongside Thomas Mann in the drama movie Parachute, which was the directorial debut of Brittany Snow.

+In April 2025, the author of the book "Girl In Pieces," Kathleen Glasgow, confirmed that Eaton and her Yellowjackets co-star Sophie Nélisse bought the film rights to the book.